 The Cross Over Mestia And The Koruldi Lakes

 This hike takes you up to a steep hill overlooking Mestia, where you get a 360° view of the whole valley and to the higher peaks hidden behind the hill.
 It’s about 800 meters of ascent to get to the top of Tshakazagari mountain.
-They’re two different approaches: one around the hill in a zigzag 4WD track –longer but easier; and a much steeper one, but in a normal hiking path, surrounded by nature.
+They’re two different approaches: one around the hill in a zigzag 4WD track –longer but easier; and a much steeper one in an average hiking path surrounded by nature.

-Even if you’re not too fit, take the later.
+Even if you’re not too fit, take the latter.
 You can make a ton of photo stops (and you will want to even if you don’t need to catch your breath).
-Still, you’ll be walking up from the city, passing through several Svaneti towers, trekking in the middle of a forest, going across a stream of water, with stunning ever-changing views.
+Still, you’ll be walking up from the city, passing through several Svaneti towers, trekking in the middle of a forest, going across a stream of water with stunning everchanging views.

 Next to the cross, there’s a wooden shelter you can climb, where you can relax and enjoy the panorama.
-Up to here, it’s about 3.5 km, which should take you around two and a half hours.
+Up to here, it’s about 3.5 km, which should take around two and a half hours.

 If you want to continue hiking, follow the signs to Koruldi Lakes through the ridge of the mountain.
 From the cross on is much less steep (although it goes steadily up), so the hardest part is done!
 It should only take you an extra hour and a half.
 Count on the whole day for this hike, or start super early if you have other plans for the afternoon.

 Mestia To Chalaadi Glacier

 This is a long but easy hike.
-If you start from Mestia is around a 22 km round trip, most of it reasonably flat.
+If you start from Mestia, it is around a 22 km round trip, most of it is reasonably flat.
 Only the last 1.5 km from a footbridge across the river is uphill.
 You can take a taxi or rent a bike to get to this point and hike only the demanding but nice-looking part until the foot of the glacier.
-Keep in mind that there’s a lot of glacial scree and other loose rock, so sturdy shoes are a must.
+Remember that there’s a lot of glacial scree and other loose rock, so sturdy shoes are a must.